ted-tanner/seagreen/Readme.md

 ## TODO

+* To get the proper return values, return an opaque green thread handle.
+There should be a different handle type per concrete type.
+May need to add extra bytes to the handle to differentiate types so they aren't "compatible."
+The thread structure will hold 8 bytes for the return value.
+Use a macro with `_Generic` to generate different `__cgn_scheduler_##type()` functions that return different types.
+On `await()`, call the appropriate scheduler function for the given return type.
 * All __cgn_threadl accesses should be made safe for multithreading
 * Flag that allows cross-OS-thread scheduling for high performance, or disallows cross-OS-thread scheduling for ease of programming (no need to synchronize variables across threads).
 Default to no cross-OS-thread scheduling (will this still allow blocking threads)?
 * Blocking threads